 The granting of Site Plan Approval does not relieve the applicant from the need to obtain any other permits or approvals required prior to the commencement of any activity or use.
 Such other required permits or approvals may include, but are not limited to, building and plumbing permits, permits required under other ordinances of the Town of Blue Hill, licenses granted pursuant to 38 M.R.S. § 1022, Maine Department of Environmental Protection and United States Army Corps of Engineers' approvals, subsurface wastewater disposal permits, sewer connection permits, and Maine Department of Transportation approvals.
-The fact that the applicant may have obtained or may have been granted such permits or approvals prior to Site Plan Review may be considered by the Planning Board as evidence as to the project's compliance with applicable review standards, but shall not be deemed conclusive evidence as to compliance.
+The fact that the applicant may have obtained or may have been granted such permits or approvals prior to Site Plan Review may be considered by the Planning Board as evidence as to the project's compliance.
 The written order granting Site Plan Approval constitutes the Site Plan Review Permit for the project.